Are you looking for book-inspired activities to do this fall? These Pumpkin Book Report Ideas are a fun projects that your kids will love to create!

 Pumpkin Book Report Ideas:

 In our school, every class decorates a pumpkin like a character in a children’s book.
 In the past, my class has used characters from books such as The Rainbow Fish by Marcus Pfister (our 2nd place winner), Miss Nelson is Missing by Harry G. Allard Jr., and Arthur Writes A Story by Marc Brown.

 How To Start Making Your Pumpkin Book Report:

-First, the students in my class vote on which book and character they want to use for the pumpkin decorating contest and complete the Pumpkin Book Report Plan pages.
+First, the students in my class vote on which book and character they want to use for the pumpkin decorating contest and complete the planning pages in the Pumpkin Book Report.
 We then work together to decorate our pumpkin.
 I usually buy a foam pumpkin for this project, because my students love to look at their pumpkin all year long.

 These character pumpkins are some of the best ones that we have ever seen.